AI Agents for Stock Trading: 9 Use Cases & ROI (2026)

 - Nasdaq Market Surveillance technologies: AI-assisted surveillance tools that help identify anomalous trading patterns for regulatory compliance.

 - Large quantitative firms: Firms such as Two Sigma, Citadel Securities, and XTX Markets widely use machine learning for strategy and execution, with agent-like components coordinating data, models, and trading actions.
+Many of these AI agents in hedge funds now span equities, derivatives, and macro strategies.

 - Execution algorithms at global banks: Major sell-side desks deploy adaptive algos that adjust slicing and routing based on live microstructure signals, increasingly augmented by learning and policy-aware agents.